douglasgreen/outlines/computing/computer_programming/code_reviews.md

 3. E-commerce Platform:

     -   An e-commerce platform used code reviews as a part of their Agile process.
-They implemented pair programming, where two developers worked together on the code, continuously reviewing each other\'s work.
+They implemented pair programming, where two developers worked together on the code, continuously reviewing each other's work.
 This practice led to fewer bugs and a more cohesive codebase.

 In conclusion, code reviews in Agile and DevOps are essential for maintaining code quality, fostering collaboration, and ensuring continuous improvement.
 Integrating them effectively into these methodologies requires a combination of automated tools, structured processes, and a culture that values continuous feedback and learning.

 ## Code Review in Different Programming Languages

-Code review practices can vary depending on the type of programming language used -- whether it\'s statically typed, dynamically typed, or a scripting language.
+Code review practices can vary depending on the type of programming language used -- whether it's statically typed, dynamically typed, or a scripting language.
 Each language type comes with its own set of characteristics and potential issues that reviewers should be aware of.

 ### Code Reviews in Statically Typed Languages (e.g., Java, C#, C++)